Last Updated on

 To make floral water follow all the above steps and use only flowers in your infusion.

 Strain the infusion, store in a glass jar in the refrigerator.
 The infusion will last 4-6 days

 Natural Facial Toner Recipes the Chemical Free Way!

-Once you begin experimenting with facial toners and finding which ingredients most suit your skin , you will be able to nourish your skin and reap the benefits of beautiful glowing, healthy, clear skin!
+Once you begin experimenting with facial toners and finding which ingredients most suit your skin , you will be able to nourish and brighten your skin and reap the benefits with beautiful glowing, healthy, clear skin!

 By rotating which toners you use on a regular basis as well as your moisturizer, you will soon see the benefits and have people commenting on how fresh your skin looks.
+Also, you may like to think about using a skin brightening soap chock full of amino acids to slow down the aging process.
 By combining with regular use of lovely homemade facial scrubs and masks as well, you do not need to spend a fortune on expensive shop bought skincare.
 Have fun experimenting ♥